1066-1078 Harwood St rezoning application

 For the "alternative parking access concept" shared in the transportation assessment (where all access for all 319 parking spaces in both towers would be concentrated into a single access point in Jung lane via the addition of a tunnel underneath Harwood St), what qualification or criteria would Council consider before approving such a proposal?
 Additionally, while broad benefits and "disbenefits" are considered in the traffic assessment, no traffic impact numbers are shared for that element of the proposal.
 Is council capable of approving this alternative proposal without further community consultation or a true detailed transportation assessment for this alternative proposal?

-Deans asked almost 3 years ago
+Deans asked over 3 years ago

 Staff are reviewing the current proposal for which underground parking is provided for each respective tower, not the “alternative access concept.